 Later, several backlink purchase services like Sape emerged and turned into platforms with huge revenue streams, making their founders multimillionaires.

-That was quite a blow to revenues and the quality of services search engines provided.
-Search engines started making their requirements more complex, while SEO specialists were constantly looking for workarounds to efficiently purchase backlinks.
+That was quite a blow to organic search results Google provided (Bing & Yahoo included).
+Search engines started making their algorithms more complex, while SEO experts were constantly looking for workarounds to efficiently purchase backlinks.
 It was like a “shell vs armor” competition.

 THE PENGUIN ALGORITHM